William Dolley Tipton: Interwar Years

 Tipton was one of the founding members of the 104th Observation Squadron, the original unit of the Maryland Air National Guard (MDANG).
 At the time the unit was organized in 1921, Tipton was a captain and held the position of flight leader, and from 1924 to 1929, he served as the squadron commander.
 He later rose to the position of Division Air Officer for the 29th Infantry Division, of which the 104th was a part.

 During the interwar period, Tipton played an influential role in the development of aviation in Maryland.
 He worked as the "staff aviator" for the Baltimore Sun newspaper, where he not only wrote a column devoted to aviation, but used an aircraft to gather news.
 This is believed to be the first time a newspaper employed an aircraft for newsgathering purposes.
 In addition, he served on the state aviation commission from 1921 to 1928, and leased and ran the Curtiss-Wright aviation facility northwest of Baltimore in the 1930s and 40s.

 World War II

-By the time Maryland National Guard was mobilized for World War II, Tipton had risen to the rank of lieutenant colonel.
+By the time the Maryland National Guard was mobilized for World War II, Tipton had risen to the rank of lieutenant colonel.
 During the war, he was promoted to the rank of full colonel and served in a number of assignments.
 He commanded Galveston Army Airfield, Texas, from November 1943 to April 1944.
 He was a senior member of the 72nd Fighter Wing until taking command of Peterson Field, Colorado, on June 10, 1944.
 In March 1945, he was transferred to Dalhart Army Airfield, Texas.
 His final assignment was command of the 204th Army Air Force Base Unit at Briggs Field, Texas.

 He was killed on December 12, 1945, when the P-47N he was piloting crashed near Adena, Ohio, as he was flying home to be released from active duty.